seriouslag/HttpClient/README.md

 <p align="center">
   This package's API is still developing and will not follow SEMVER until release 1.0.0.

   HttpClient helps standardarize making HTTP calls and handling when errors are thrown.
 HttpClient works both in the browser and node environments.
-Exposes an easy interface to abort HTTP calls using <a href="https://developer.mozilla.org/en-US/docs/Web/API/AbortController">AbortController</a>.
+Exposes an interface to abort HTTP calls using <a href="https://developer.mozilla.org/en-US/docs/Web/API/AbortController">AbortController</a>.
 See below about using [AbortController](#using-abortcontroller) in older environments.
 Exposes an interface to control how requests and responses are handled.
-See below about using [HttpClient's Request Strategies](#using-request-strategies)
+See below about using [HttpClient's Request Strategies](#using-request-strategies).
+Some strategies are provided in this package, but you can also implement your own strategies.
+List of strategies are provided below.
 </p>

 <h2>Installation</h2>